limbosworld/NMS-Beyond-The-Purge/README.md

 ## Description

 Whether you are new to the game, a long-time player or a chronic restarter (like me), this will help you each time you want to start a new game.
 When you load this save, you will be on a Paradise planet with a small portal base.
-The Purge will have been completed and you will notice (when you activate your Base Teleportor) a second portal base in Eisentam and a settlement on the same planet.
-Now you can jump back and forth between Euclid and Eisentam and use the portals to explore each galaxy.
+The Purge will have been completed and you will notice (when you activate your Base Teleportor) a second portal base in Eissentam and a settlement on the same planet.
+Now you can jump back and forth between Euclid and Eissentam and use the portals to explore each galaxy.

 #### This quick start save is also great to use for testing and tinkering without having to listen to Artemis, Apollo or -null- pinging you in the background.
 Hack away at the save file and if something goes wrong, just re-paste this JSON and start over.